Benchmarking AI Agent Frameworks in 2026: AutoAgents (Rust) vs LangChain, LangGraph, LlamaIndex, PydanticAI, and more

 - Model –

-gpt‑5.1(same across all frameworks). - Requests – 50 total, 10 concurrent (TPM‑rate limited).
+gpt‑5.1(used across all frameworks). - Requests – 50 total, with 10 concurrent (TPM‑rate limited).

-- Hardware – Identical machine for every run, no process‑affinity pinning.
+- Hardware – Identical machine for every run; no process‑affinity pinning.

 Measured Metrics